dthx2710/oipteam1b2023/ui/docs/ideation-process/background.md

 ![Map Image](../../static/img/ideation/map.png)

 Fossil Grove is a unique earth heritage site with 330 million years old fossil tree stumps.
 Due to its geological importance, the site is used to teach University students and keen visitors.
-As such, educational content were designed and implemented for adult learners.
+As such, <Highlight color="#11a281">educational content</Highlight> were designed and implemented for <Highlight color="#11a281">adult learners</Highlight>.

 Scotstoun Primary is a school with students of age ranging from 6 to 11 years.
-Despite the close promixity of the school to Fossil Grove, there was not any activities or content targetted for the primary school students.
+Despite the close promixity of the school to Fossil Grove, there was <Highlight color="#11a281">not any activities or content targetted for the primary school students</Highlight>.

 ## The Problem